hgouraud/gwtolatex/README.txt

 LaTeX commands (footnotes, cross references, formatting data...) may be included into the GeneWeb notes in "invisible" <span> tags.

+The document "livres/test.pdf" provides a complete description of the software and its environment, as well as examples and a sample family.txt document.
+You may prefer to continue reading this .pdf document rather than the README file.

 A typical GeneWeb "page" can expand across several physical book pages.
 Pages can be almost any GeneWeb query.
 The source material for the book is a text file containing :